jvgiordano/OSSMM-Version-1/docs/index.md

 ## Introduction

 Welcome!
 We present **OSSMM**, an **O**pen-**S**ource **S**leep **M**onitor and **M**odulator platform.
-This is the world's first open-source sleep monitoring and modulation platform
+The world's first open-source hardware and software system for sleep monitoring and modulation!

-The goal of OSSMM is to provide researchers and sleep enthusiasts with an affordable hardware and software platform for conducting sleep research which can be built at the "home" lab.
-This cost-effective solution and local assembly encourages research across numerous participants within their natural home environment.
+The goal of OSSMM is to provide researchers and sleep enthusiasts with an affordable platform for conducting sleep research which can be built in the "home" lab.
+This cost-effective solution and local assembly encourages larger and longer scale sleep research.
+It is a cost-effective solution for reaching numerous participants, while permitting data collection within their natural home environment.

-The target cost of OSSMM is below €40 (as of 12/2024) and we have achieved this!
-All components used are either commercially available at affordable prices, or 3D printed.
-This cost does not include the required smartphone* for data collection.
+The OSSMM headband can be built for below below €40 (as of 12/2024)!
+All components are either commercially available at affordable prices, or 3D printed.
+However, this cost does not include the Android device* required for data collection.

-This system aims to assess sleep staging more accurately than many commercially available devices, like smartwatches and rings, at a fraction of the cost.
-Importantly, OSSMM is designed to permit researchers and enthusiasts to conduct sleep modulation experiments, addressing a gap where no comparable system is currently available off-the-shelf.
+This system aims to assess sleep staging more accurately than many commercially available devices, like smart watches and rings, at a fraction of the cost.

+**Importantly, OSSMM is designed to permit researchers and enthusiasts to conduct sleep modulation experiments, addressing a gap where no comparable system is currently available off-the-shelf.**

 *The system currently requires an Android device for data collection.
-In theory, any device which supports high priority BLE transmission can work.
+In theory, any device which supports high priority BLE transmission can be made to work.

 *OSSMM is currently under assessment for 4-stage sleep classification accuracy.*